mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 Spanning the entire First World Wa r, Age of Dreadnoughts is a complete naval miniatures game based on the hit Victory at Sea rules system.
-Now you can play out these confrontations on the tabletop with entire fl eets drawn from the Royal Navy’s Grand Fleet, the Kaiserliche Marine’s Hochseefl otte or any one of the many other nations featured.
+Now you can play out these confrontations on the tabletop with entire fl eets drawn from the Royal Navy's Grand Fleet, the Kaiserliche Marine's Hochseefl otte or any one of the many other nations featured.
 From skirmishes involving single cruisers hunting down merchantmen and surface raiders to the clashing of fl eets against